What is the Defence and Veterans' Service Commission?

 The Defence and Veterans’ Service Commissioner is the Accountable Authority and the head of the agency.

-Key functions performed by the Defence and Veterans' Service Commissioner include:
+Key functions performed by the Commissioner include:

-- Monitoring, inquiring into and reporting on matters including:
+Monitoring, inquiring into and reporting on matters, including:

 - data and trends regarding suicide and suicidality among serving and ex-serving ADF members;